croaky/blog/articles/heroku-postgres-restore-staging-development.md

 ## Restore to staging

+The `db-restore-stag-from-prod-backup` script
+can post-process data to prevent accidents:

 ```embed
 code/heroku/db-restore-stag-from-prod-backup content
 ```

-Specific to each project, that script can sanitize data or disable users or feature flags to help prevent accidental notifications.

 ## Restore to development

+The `db-download-prod-backup` script
+downloads to the `tmp/latest.backup` file on my filesystem:

 ```embed
 code/heroku/db-download-prod-backup content
 ```

-I keep the `tmp/latest.backup` file on my filesystem so I can restore locally at any time using the next script.
+I can restore `tmp/latest.backup` at any time using the `db-restore-dev-from-downloaded-backup` script, which is another opportunity to flip feature flags, make my user an admin user, etc.

 ```embed
 code/heroku/db-restore-dev-from-downloaded-backup content
 ```

-This script is another opportunity to run SQL commands to flip feature flags, make my user an admin user, etc.

 ## Why not Parity?